Safe sex is the use of condoms and water based lubricant during anal or vaginal intercourse.

 Safe sex is the best way of protecting yourself and partner/s from STIs, including HIV.

-There are very good reasons why sexually active people need to practise safe sex including the following.
+There are very good reasons why sexually active people need to practise safe sex including:

 Worldwide HIV overwhelmingly affects heterosexuals, including amongst our closest neighbours in Asia.